 The PSNI have released the following safety and travel guidelines for this weekend’s Danske Bank Premiership fixture against Cliftonville…

-1. Coleraine Fans travelling by private car to Cliftonville Football Club for the Danske Bank Premier League 1500 hours kick-off on Saturday 11th August 2018 are requested to park in the residential areas above Solitude off the Cliftonville Road- ie Cardigan Drive and Knutsford Drive etc etc. Motorists should consider local resident and emergency vehicle access when deciding where and how to park.
+1. Coleraine Fans travelling by private car to Cliftonville Football Club for the Danske Bank Premier League 1500 hours kick-off on Saturday 6th April 2019 are requested to park in the residential areas above Solitude off the Cliftonville Road- ie Cardigan Drive and Knutsford Drive etc. Motorists should consider local resident and emergency vehicle access when deciding where and how to park.

 Coleraine fans parking in the residential areas around Knutsford and Cardigan are requested to approach and leave the area via the Westland Road and avoid travelling city wards on the Cliftonville Road after the match to avoid traffic congestion.